entrecode/ec.doc/doc/data_manager.md

   },
   "subResource": { // if this property is set, a sub resource sync (sync Type 2) is done
-    "parentModelID": "461bc760-5fb1-47c9-9a81-449f7ae99afd", // required: model ID of the parent model "parentIDForRequests": "$.username", // required: this value of the parent entry will be {{parentID}} in the request context
+    "parentModelID": "461bc760-5fb1-47c9-9a81-449f7ae99afd", // required: model ID of the parent model "parentIDForRequests": "$.username", // required: this value of the parent entry will be {{parentID}} in the request context.
+Either "syncID" (the generated ID of a remote resource), a jsonpath, or a JSON Transformation object.
     "entryFieldForParentRelation": "parentEntry" // required: the entry field that will hold the relation to the parent resource
   },
   "singleResource": { // if this property is set (and not "subResource"), a single resource sync (sync Type 3) is done